-Views Sequence User Controls Advanced controls (opt.) o Ligand-based Modeling Import ligands Cluster ligand-set in 3D Generate ligand-based pharmacophore model 3D Clustering Generate ligand-based pharmacophore model (button or menu) Use different settings for conformational model generation Use different settings for clustering Use different settings for ligand-based pharmacophore model generation
+Views Sequence User Controls Advanced controls (opt.) ○ Ligand-Based perspective Import ligands Cluster ligand-set in 3D Generate ligand-based pharmacophore model 3D Clustering Create ligand-based pharmacophore (button or menu) Use different settings for conformational model generation Use different settings for clustering Use different settings for ligand-based pharmacophore generation

-Open the smiles file containing your ligands ('cdk2.smi') by choosing the 'File-Open' menu.
+Open the smiles file containing your ligands ('CDK2-actives.smi') by choosing the 'File-Open' menu.
 The ligands are imported and shown in 2D on the right side of the screen [1].
-Set all candidates for the model to 'training set' by choosing 'Ligand-Set -> Flag Selected Molecules as Training Set'.
-Cluster the ligand set according to their 3D pharmacophore characteristics using the 'cluster' button on the bottom of the 3D view [2].
+Set all candidates for the model to 'training set' by using the green button of the 'Type' field [2], or choosing 'Ligand-Set -> Flag Selected Molecules -> As Training Set'.
+Cluster the ligand set according to their 3D pharmacophore characteristics using the 'Cluster' button on the bottom of the 3D view [3-Yellow].
 Keep the default setting in the following dialog and start the clustering process by pressing the 'OK' button.
-Espresso will create a new column in the ligand table called 'Cluster ID'.
-Sort the table using this column by clicking on the column header 'Cluster ID'.
-Set all molecules with cluster ID '1' to test set by using the table controls [3].
-Now click on the button 'Create ligand-based pharmacophore'"[4] using the default values to start pharmacophore generation.
+Espresso will create two new columns in the ligand table called 'Cluster ID' and 'Cluster Size'.
+Set all molecules to 'ignored' with the dedicated button [3-Blue].
+Sort then the table by clicking on the column header 'Cluster Size'.
+Then set the compounds with the highest cluster size value -and having the same cluster ID- to training set.
+To do this, select a molecule of the cluster you want to use and press the 'Set Selected Cluster ID to training' button[3-Gray].Now click on 'Create ligand-based pharmacophore'[3-Red] using the default values to start pharmacophore generation.
 A ligand-based model will be created and displayed in the 3D view.
-Feature patterns [5] in the table indicate, which features are met by which ligand.
-A click on a colored square indicates, which feature is linked to the corresponding square.
-The list on the right lower corner of the screen shows several pharmacophore solutions: by selecting a different solution, it is shown in the 3D view with the ligands aligned accordingly [6].
-You can use the data exchange controls on the upper right corner of the 3D view to move the currently shown pharmacophore to other views (e.g. screening) or save it using the 'File -> Save' menu and selecting a file type that represents pharmacophores.
+Feature patterns [4] in the table indicate which features are met by which ligand.
+A click on a colored square indicates which feature is linked to the corresponding square.
+The list on the right lower corner of the screen shows several pharmacophore solutions.
+By selecting a different solution, it is shown in the 3D view with the ligands aligned accordingly [5].
+You can use the data exchange controls on the upper right corner of the 3D view to move the currently shown pharmacophore to other views (e.g. Screening) or save it using the 'File -> Save as File...' selecting a file type that represents pharmacophores.

-- o Align structure-based pharmacophore models with ligand-based ones - o Virtual screening in LigandScout
+- o Align structure-based pharmacophore models with ligand-based ones - o Use a pre-existing pharmacophore as bias during the ligand-based pharmacophore generation process - o Virtual screening